nenanen/coding_exercises/README.md

 2. Implementing a simple spreadsheet engine.
 3. Building a Java library to process JSON-based dependency graphs.

-The exercises have been split up in their own packages, resulting in the following folder structure:
+The exercises have been split up in their own packages, resulting in the following code folder structure:
 ```text
 - src.main.java
     - exercise1